-However, don’t just jump into a Tagalog film and watch tons with the expectation to become fluent right away!
-In order to fully learn and understand using the Tagalog movies, you need to take on a systematic approach.
+However, don’t just jump into a Tagalog film and watch tons with the expectation of becoming fluent right away!
+In order to fully learn and understand using Tagalog movies, you need to take on a systematic approach.
 Below are the exact steps which have worked for our learners:

 Step 1: Choose A Genre And A Movie Title You Want To Watch